megancoyle/pixel-art/README.md

 This was an in-class assignment in GA that I decided to add a couple more pieces of functionality to.

 Uses <a href="https://github.com/niklasvh/html2canvas">html2canvas</a> to take a screenshot of your pixel creation.
+Right-click and save the image screenshot to share your work.

 <a href="http://megancoyle.github.io/pixel-art/">View the demo page here</a>